Kenya: Climate

-Kenya's climate varies from tropical along the coast to temperate inland to arid in the north and northeast parts of the country.
+Kenya's climate varies from tropical along the coast, to temperate inland, to arid in the north and northeast parts of the country.
 The area receives a great deal of sunshine every month.
 It is usually cool at night and early in the morning inland at higher elevations.

 The "long rains" season occurs from March/April to May/June.
 The "short rains" season occurs from October to November/December.
 The rainfall is sometimes heavy and often falls in the afternoons and evenings.
-Climate change is altering the natural pattern of the rainfall period, causing an extension of the short rains, which has begat floods, and reducing the drought cycle from every ten years to annual events, producing strong droughts such as the 2008–09 Kenya Drought.
+Climate change is altering the natural pattern of the rainfall period, causing an extension of the short rains – which has led to floods – and reducing the drought cycle from every ten years to annual events, producing strong droughts such as the 2008–09 Kenya Drought.

 The temperature remains high throughout these months of tropical rain.
 The hottest period is February and March, leading into the season of the long rains, and the coldest is in July, until mid-August.

 Wildlife

-Kenya has considerable land area devoted to wildlife habitats, including the Masai Mara, where blue wildebeest and other bovids participate in a large-scale annual migration.
+Kenya has extensive land area devoted to wildlife habitats, including the Tsavo game park and Masai Mara, where Blue Wildebeest and other bovids participate in a large-scale annual migration.
 More than one million wildebeest and 200,000 zebras participate in the migration across the Mara River.

 The "Big Five" game animals of Africa, that is the lion, leopard, buffalo, rhinoceros, and elephant, can be found in Kenya and in the Masai Mara in particular.
 A significant population of other wild animals, reptiles, and birds can be found in the national parks and game reserves in the country.
 The annual animal migration occurs between June and September, with millions of animals taking part, attracting valuable foreign tourism.
 Two million wildebeest migrate a distance of 2900 km from the Serengeti in neighbouring Tanzania to the Masai Mara in Kenya, in a constant clockwise fashion, searching for food and water supplies.
 This Serengeti Migration of the wildebeest is listed among the Seven Natural Wonders of Africa.

+Conservation

 Kenya had a 2019 Forest Landscape Integrity Index mean score of 4.2/10, ranking it 133rd globally out of 172 countries.
+Conservation International operates in Kenya through Conservation International Kenya, a country programme founded in 2014 that reports work spanning nearly 4.9 million hectares, including forest and rangeland conservation and restoration, ecotourism, and climate-mitigation activities such as REDD+.